Instagram Model Rocky Barnes Shows Off Baby Bump In New Bikini Photos

 In a recent photo, the Instagram influencer shared a couple of slides in which she is seen posing in front of a white panel as she rocks a lavender two-piece bathing suit that consists of a straight-cut top with off-the-shoulder sleeves adorned with frilly flower details all around.
 The front of the top also includes the same frilly flower accents that give the bikini a romantic feel.

-Barnes teamed her top with a pair of matching bottom that sit low on her frame, making her pregnant belly even more pronounced.
+Barnes teamed her top with a pair of matching bottoms that sit low on her frame, making her pregnant belly even more pronounced.
 According to the tag she included with her post, the outfit she is wearing is from Fillyboo and Onia.
 Barnes completed her look with a white hat that adds extra sophistication to her outfit.

 She shared two photos of herself in the same outfit and location, with slightly different poses.
 As she indicated via the geotag included with this post — in addition to previous photos — the model and her husband recently spent a long weekend in Palm Springs, California.